Patrick-Davis-MSFT/AOAI-Prompt-Demo/README.md

 1. Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

-### Local Prerequisites
+### Prerequisites
+The demo can be installed from
+* Github Codespace
+* Docker Container
+* Azure Cloud Shell
+* A Local Development Machine

+> To control the resource group that the demo deploys to run `azd env set AZURE_RESOURCE_GROUP {Name of the target resource group}` after running `azd init`.
+Otherwise the target resource group will be `rg-{enviroment-name}`

 ### Installing from Cloud Environments

-To develop upon this repo in the cloud you can use these links.
-Merge request are required to check in.
+To use a preconfigured VM image choose one of the below options.

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=false&ref=main&repo=682644932&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Patrick-Davis-MSFT/AOAI-Document-Sumerazation)

-> You may need to give execute authority to the `./scripts` folder with the containers and the cloud accounts
+> You may need to give execute authority to the `./scripts` folder with the containers and the cloud accounts or if running from a linux machine.

 To install from these cloud development environments open a terminal window
 1. Run `azd auth login` and follow the instructions.